257-gon: Construction

 The regular 257-gon (one with all sides equal and all angles equal) is of interest for being a constructible polygon: that is, it can be constructed using a compass and an unmarked straightedge.
 This is because 257 is a Fermat prime, being of the form 22n + 1 (in this case n = 3).
 Thus, the values $\cos \frac{\pi}{257}$ and $\cos \frac{2\pi}{257}$ are 128-degree algebraic numbers, and like all constructible numbers they can be written using square roots and no higher-order roots.

 Although it was known to Gauss by 1801 that the regular 257-gon was constructible, the first explicit constructions of a regular 257-gon were given by Magnus Georg Paucker (1822) and Friedrich Julius Richelot (1832).
-Another method involves the use of 150 circles, 24 being Carlyle circles: this method is pictured below.
+Another method involves the use of 150 circles, 24 being Carlyle circles: this method is pictured below, along with a full construction showing all steps.
 One of these Carlyle circles solves the quadratic equation x2 + x − 64 = 0.